 customer-api-operator that extends Kubernetes'

 api-server with our defined Customer API.
 If you are not familiar with Spring Boot, you can continue.
-The main idea is just to understand the analogy that writing the API using any language and using the Kubernetes client libraries follows nearly the same pattern.
+The main idea is to understand that writing the API using any language and using the Kubernetes client libraries follows nearly the same pattern.

-Let’s start the REST API side of this analogy by defining our
+Let’s start the REST API side of this comparison by defining our

 Next, we need the controller, which exposes a